 Pelvic floor and continence problems may require an internal examination to fully assess the pelvic floor.
 This type of *assessment is different to a GP or gynaecologist assessment for the following reason.

 Women’s health physiotherapists will always take a detailed history by asking you a number of questions relating to your problem.
 If the physiotherapist suspects a medical reason for your symptoms they may suggest you visit your GP for medical examination or testing.
-If a medical examination is not indicated the physiotherapist may suggest a vaginal or rectal examination to accurately assess the pelvic floor and surrounding structures.
+If a medical examination is not indicated the physiotherapist may suggest and only with your consent that a vaginal or rectal examination to accurately assess the pelvic floor and surrounding structures.
+If you have only booked a 30 minute initial assessment then you will asked about performing an internal examination (if required) on a subsequent follow up session.

 Women’s health physiotherapists look at how the muscles, joints and nerves work and interact.
 For this reason we don’t use medical equipment and will often examine muscles both externally and internally (manually using a finger).